zbraiterman/security-community/README.md

 * Have you read a news story lately that suggests an attack?
 * What are you going to do about that?
 * Did you do a good enough job?

+**Option to submit a pull request to the [OWASP Threat Modeling Cookbook](https://github.com/OWASP/threat-model-cookbook) project

+If you choose this option, please

+* Follow the guidelines documented by Project Leader, Jonathan Marcil @jonathanmarcil
+* Direct any clarifying questions you may have toward me (Zoe Braiterman) on [Twitter](https://twitter.com/zbraiterman) or LinkedIn(https://www.linkedin.com/in/zoebraiterman/).

 **Before participating, participants are prompted to check the following Creative Commons ( https://creativecommons.org ) licensing information.**